norcalcyberops/Attack-and-Detect-With-Wazuh/README.md

    Using this information, I attempted to access the domain controller using xfreerdp and was successful, resulting in further Lateral Movement.

-   Navigation around the file system, I eventually found a folder called "Production Documents" and within the foler a file called "secrets.txt."
+   Navigation around the file system, I eventually found a folder called "Production Documents" and within the folder a file called "secrets.txt."

    ![Screenshot 2025-02-20 120644](https://github.com/user-attachments/assets/ffa35454-dd0c-403f-bfd3-63043258b291)